 The quality of a camping tent is especially important for those staying in potentially dangerous weather conditions of the backcountry or for an extended period of time.
 Rogue winds and heavy rainstorms can cause support poles to topple over or tent stakes to come out of the ground or rain to come in.
 Shooting for a tent with waterproof seams, strong support poles and heavy materials may be the best signs of a quality tent.

 Budget tents like the Coleman tent can be perfectly fine for warm weather camping.
 But in inclement weather you can start to rue the day you bought such an inexpensive tent.
 Another issue with budget 6 person tents is that they often have only one door.
 It’s not a big deal, but a two door setup gives the illusion of a more spacious interior.

 A solid, mid-range 6 person tent like the ALPS Mountaineering Camp Creek 6 or the Eureka Copper Canyon LX6 is likely to run you between $300 – $400.
 The good news is that these are quality manufacturers and you get plenty of weather protection and you should also get plenty of use out of camping tents like these.

 Attractive Features in The Best 6 Person Tents

-Look out for the following features to make sure you get all the bells and whistles!
+Look out for the following features in a six person tent to make sure you get all the bells and whistles!

 - Gear loft for gear storage